Ordnance QF 6-pounder: Tank gun

-The first tank to go into action armed with the 6-pounder gun was the Mark III version of the Churchill tank, in the Dieppe Raid of August 1942.
-They were deployed to North Africa; six, as KingForce, were in action at El Alamein in October (destroying five tanks and three AT guns for the loss of one Churchill).
+The first tanks to go into action armed with the 6-pounder gun were the Crusader Mk III and the Churchill Mark III, both initially with the short barrel 6-pounder Mk III.
+Churchill Mk III saw action in the Dieppe Raid of August 1942.
+Six Churchills deployed to North Africa, as KingForce, were used in action at El Alamein in October, destroying five tanks and three AT guns for the loss of one Churchill.
+The Crusader Mk III served with the armoured regiments of 8th Army, and later with 1st Army when they landed in Tunisia.
+The 6-pounder was initially chosen for the A24 Cavalier, A27M Cromwell and A27L Centaur, all similar designs in competition to replace the Crusader.
+In 1943 a program was initiated to replace the 6-pounder with the Ordnance QF 75 mm, a dual role weapon with better HE performance.
+By 1944 only the Churchill Mk III and Mk IV still mounted the 6-pounder Mk V gun and these were able to take advantage of the new APDS round which could penetrate 140mm of armor at 1,000 yards.
+This ammunition was used in the N.W.
+Europe Campaign and in Italy.

 Molins gun

 The Royal Navy used the 6-pounder extensively in Motor Gun Boats during World War II (especially the Fairmile D).
 The gun was mounted on a hydraulic-powered mount and fitted with a power loading system developed by the Molins Machine Company Limited, permitting a six-round burst at one round per second.
 The guns were all the early short-barrel (43 calibre) type and fired exclusively HE (high-explosive) ammunition, at much lower muzzle velocities than for AP (armour-piercing), because of the use of flashless propellant for night operations.
 The naval designation was QF 6-Pounder Mk IIA; nearly 600 of these weapons were made.

 The Molins autoloader was also deployed on a small number of Royal Air Force de Havilland Mosquitos of Coastal Command, which were referred to as the "Tsetse" (after the Tsetse fly).
 Officially the QF 6-pdr Class M Mark I with Auto Loader Mk III, it was based on the long-barrelled (50 calibre) gun.
 It was fully automatic, with a cyclic rate of fire of about 55 rounds per minute with 21 rounds carried.
 It was intended for use against U-boats and fired solid shot that could penetrate their hulls through 2 ft of water from 1,400 m.
-The weapon was used to sink a U-boat and, on one occasion to shoot down a Junkers 88 aircraft during an attack on IJN submarine I-29 off Cape Penas.
+The weapon was used to sink a U-boat and, on one occasion to shoot down a Junkers Ju 88 aircraft during an attack on IJN submarine I-29 off Cape Penas.
 It was replaced in 1943 by the more versatile but less accurate RP-3 3-inch Rocket Projectile.